 Substantial fines are payable for failing to meet the targets and this, in addition to the significantly increasing burden of landfill tax, are strong economic drivers for Councils to divert waste from landfill.
-In terms of the 2014/15 year, the indications from participant Councils show that they were able to discharge their obligations in respect of the amount of biodegradable waste sent to landfill in the arc21 region.
+In terms of the 2015/16 year, the indications from participant Councils show that they were able to discharge their obligations in respect of the amount of biodegradable waste sent to landfill in the arc21 region.

 The coming years are going to be even more challenging as the levels of waste that can be sent to landfill are further reduced annually and the next important milestone year under the EU Directive, 2019/20, is the most significant, requiring the type of major infrastructure proposed by the Residual Waste Treatment Project to be in place to comply with this target.
-During the year the formal planning application for the facilities was progressed by the Department for presentation to the Minister for the Environment..In September 2015, the Department issued its Notice of Opinion to refuse the application and informed the applicant that it had 28 days to decide whether or not to write to the Department seeking to appear and be heard by the Planning Appeals Commission.
-The Joint Committee considered the matter and agreed that a request to appear and be heard by the Planning Appeals Commission should be made and this request to the Department was made on 16 October 2015.
+During the year the formal planning application for the facilities was progressed by the Department for presentation to the Minister for the Environment.
+In September 2015, the Department issued its Notice of Opinion to refuse the application and informed the applicant that it had 28 days to decide whether or not to write to the Department seeking to appear and be heard by the Planning Appeals Commission.
+The Joint Committee considered the matter and agreed that a request to appear and be heard by the Planning Appeals Commission (PAC) should be made and the PAC process is expected to be concluded in the 2016/17 year.